Chronic Toenail Fungus: Why Ignoring It Can Make It Worse

 Oral antifungals work slightly better than topical treatments, but they also require a lengthy course of medication.
 They can cause serious side effects such as liver damage, making them unsuitable for some patients.

-The PinPointe™ FootLaser is a safe, FDA-cleared alternative that has helped thousands of patients finally get rid of stubborn toenail fungus.
+Lastly, the PinPointe™ FootLaser is a safe, FDA-cleared alternative that has helped thousands of patients finally get rid of stubborn toenail fungus.

-• Quick & effective — Most patients need just one session.
+- Quick & effective: Most patients need just one session.

-• No downtime — You can resume normal activities immediately.
+- No downtime: You can resume normal activities immediately.

-• Safe — No side effects like those associated with oral medications.
+- Safe: No side effects like those associated with oral medications.

-• Proven results — The laser targets and destroys fungus at the source.
+- Proven results: The laser targets and destroys fungus at the source.

 After treatment, the infected nail will gradually grow out and be replaced by a new, healthy nail.